heremaps/xyz-qgis-plugin/README.md

 ### Load Your Data from HERE Platform

 1. Create a new project (Project → New), save the project
-2. From the "Web" menu in QGIS, select "XYZ Hub Connector" > "Add HERE Layer"
+2. From the "Web" menu in QGIS, select "HERE Maps for QGIS" > "Add HERE Layer"
 3. From the Connection drop down, select the "HERE Platform" connection and the "My Credentials" credentials that you created previously
 4. Click "Connect"
 5. Select one or more Interactive Map Layer entries